 While you are waiting for your eggplant to cook and cool you can prepare the rest of your ingredients.

-1Wash your rocket (arugula) in cold running water, remove any wilted or damaged leaves, then spin dry in a salad spinner to remove excess water.
+Either pat dry with a clean towel or spin dry in a salad spinner to remove excess water.
 Transfer to a large mixing bowl.

-Place all the dressing ingredients in a blender or small food processor and blitz until well combined.
+Place all the dressing ingredients in a blender or small food processor, season and blitz until well combined.